shubhamkushwah123/Spring-Boot-Demo-Project/README.md

 ---

 This configuration completes the To-Do application with the H2 in-memory database and preloaded data.
-Let me know if you need additional changes or further assistance!